Huy-GV/BlogApp/README.md

 ## Start the application

+- To download dependencies, type `dotnet restore`
-- In the project's directory, type `dotnet run`
+- To build and run the app, type `dotnet run`